Mesher Orders Explained

 Advantages of a Mesher Order can include:

-- One of the main advantages of a Mesher order is that it allows the parent with custody of the children, to remain in the family home.
+- One of the main advantages of a Mesher order is that it allows the parent with custody of the children to remain in the family home.
 This can provide stability for the children by allowing them to continue living in a familiar environment, maintain relationships with friends and avoid disruptions to their education.

-- Delayed sale of the property – A Mesher order defers the sale of the property until a trigger event occurs.
-This can be an advantage in a situation when selling the property immediately would result in financial loss or when the property market is unfavourable.
-Delaying the sale can allow the property to appreciate, potentially benefiting both parties when it is eventually sold.
+- A Mesher order defers the sale of the property until a trigger event occurs.
+This can be an advantage when selling the property immediately would result in financial loss or when the property market is unfavourable.
+Delaying the sale can allow the property to appreciate, potentially benefiting both parties when it is sold.

 What are the disadvantages of a Mesher Order?